dabrain34/DabrainDocs/Blog/gst-build/starting-with-gst-build.md

 From this environment you are now ready to use the power of GStreamer, and even implement new features in it without the fear of using out of date version.

 From this shell, you are also able to compile without exiting the environment.
 This feature is very convenient to test a branch or fix a bug.
-Go to the `subprojects` folder and modify the code directly.
+Go to the `subprojects` folder and modify the code directly and then call `ninja -C ../../build`.

 ```
 [gst-master] bash-prompt # gst-inspect-1.0